-The following table presents our quarterly unaudited non-GAAP financial measures for the eight quarters in the periods ended December 31, 2017 and 2016.
-The non-GAAP financial measures adjust for non-cash acquired intangibles, amortization charges, merger-related costs, all forms of stock-based compensation expense, restructuring, impairment of long-lived assets and other charges and related tax effects of the aforementioned adjustments.
-The non-GAAP financial measures also exclude the effects of FASB Accounting Standards Codification Topic 718 - Stock Compensation upon the number of diluted shares used in calculating non-GAAP earnings per share.
+The following tables present our quarterly unaudited non-GAAP financial measures for the eight quarters in the periods ended December 31, 2018 and 2017.
+The non-GAAP financial measures adjust for non-cash acquired intangibles, amortization charges, merger-related costs, all forms of stock-based compensation expense, restructuring, impairment of long-lived assets, interest income from significant financing components under Topic 606 and unrealized gains or losses on marketable equity securities.
 We believe that the non-GAAP measures used in this report provide investors with important perspectives into our ongoing business performance.
 Our management uses these non-GAAP financial measures when evaluating our operating performance.
 The non-GAAP financial measures disclosed by us should not be considered a substitute for, or superior to, financial measures calculated in accordance with GAAP, and the financial results calculated in accordance with GAAP and reconciliations to those financial statements should be carefully evaluated.
 The non-GAAP financial measures used by us may be calculated differently from, and therefore may not be comparable to, similarly titled measures used by other companies.